Thief in the night

 "Wakker worre!
 Opstaê! 't Waêter komt!"
 She heard Mother scream, felt herself being shaken roughly, but she did not want to leave her warm, peaceful dreamland.
 But Mother kept shaking and screaming.
 "Wake up!
 Get up!
 The water is coming!"

 When Father crawled back to the opening, leaving her alone on the roof, her tears finally came, but she didn't have much time to cry.
-Father came back with Japie, who had now started screaming desperately, but his screams were lost in the howling wind.
+Father came back with Jakey, who had now started screaming desperately, but his screams were lost in the howling wind.
 "Go and sit with your sister!"
 Even Father's voice was almost swallowed up by the tumult of the storm.
-She threw her left arm around Japie, when Father had lowered him, desperately trying to calm him down.
+She threw her left arm around Jakey, when Father had lowered him, desperately trying to calm him down.
 His screams turned into a plaintive wail with long gasps.
 "Don't want into the water!" he kept repeating between his gasps.
 "Don't want to get wet!
 Don't want into the water!"

 When the howling of the storm subsided for a moment, she finally dared to open her mouth again, wedged between Father and Mother.